 Robert George Seale was born in Liberty, Texas, the first of three children.
 After relocating to several cities in Texas, his family finally settled in Oakland, California during World War II.
-After a stint in the Air Force, Seale attended Merritt College where he joined the Afro-American Association, a student group that promoted black separatism, and there he met Huey Newton.
+After a stint in the Air Force, Seale attended Merritt College where he joined the Afro-American Association, a student group that promoted Black separatism, and there he met Huey Newton.
 Together, inspired by Malcolm X, they founded the Black Panther Party for Self Defense (BPP).
 Seale served as the Chairman while Newton served as the Minister of Defense.

-After the destruction of the Black Panther Party, Seale taught in the Afro-American Studies Department at Temple University in Philadelphia.
+After the decline of the Black Panther Party, Seale taught in the Afro-American Studies Department at Temple University in Philadelphia.
 He moved back to Oakland in 2002 to help young activists bring about social change.
 He gives lectures at colleges worldwide regarding his involvement with the Black Panther Party and offers advice concerning community organizing and racial justice.